Chatterbox TTS vs ElevenLabs: Wins 63% in Blind Tests

 In blind A/B evaluations, participants preferred Chatterbox over ElevenLabs 63.75% of the time.
 That’s a remarkable result for a model you can run locally without paying anything.

-What Makes Chatterbox Different
+What Makes Chatterbox Different From Other Open-Source TTS Models?

 Truly Open Source